Alex Young (footballer, born 1937): Everton

 Young was transferred in November 1960 to Everton, along with George Thomson, for £55,000.
 A partnership with Roy Vernon soon developed.
 Young scored 22 league goals in the 42 league games and made many other goals in Everton's 1962–63 league championship winning season.
 His elegant touch earned him the nickname of 'The Golden Vision', a title coined by Danny Blanchflower – "...the view every Saturday that we have of a more perfect world, a world that has got a pattern and is finite.
 And that's Alex – the Golden Vision."

 In addition to the championship, Young won an FA Cup winners medal in Everton's comeback win in the 1966 FA Cup Final.
 Young scored 89 goals in 275 appearances in all competitions for Everton.
 Young was at his prime when aged 23 – 26 when at Everton before being troubled by a knee injury.
 He also had career long issues with blistered feet that affected his performances.

+Describing his manager at Everton Harry Catterick as “Hellish” to play for, on leaving the club Young had a gentleman’s agreement for a £1,000 settlement, however when he approached Catterick for the money the manager laughed in his face, and told him "let that be a lesson to you, son: Get everything in writing".